truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 ## Exporting/Disconnecting or Deleting a Pool

-The **Export/Disconnect** option allows you to disconnect a pool and transfer drives to a new system where you can import the pool or completely delete the pool and any data stored on it.
+The **Export/Disconnect** option allows you to disconnect a pool and transfer drives to a new system where you can import the pool or to completely delete the pool and any data stored on it.

 Select **Export/Disconnect** on the **Storage Dashboard**.